Praesentia/MedKitDomain-Swift/README.md

 ## Synopsis

-MedKit is the concept for a client API, facilitating bi-directional communication with medical devices.
+MedKit is an open source framework facilitating secure, bi-directional communication with medical devices.

+MedKitDomain is one of a number of MedKit modules which include: MedKit, MedKitCore, MedKitMIP and MedKitSecurity.
 MedKitDomain augments MedKitCore with support for enterprise level administrative domains.

-This currently includes rudimentary support for account management and patient directories.
+MedKitDomain currently provides rudimentary support for account management and patient directories.

 MedKitDomain is not an Electronic Health Record (EHR) system.
 Although, an EHR may implement the MedKitDomain interface.

 ## Dependencies